Nicholas Trist

 Nicholas Philip Trist (June 2, 1800 – February 11, 1874) was an American lawyer, diplomat, planter, and businessman.
-Even though he was dismissed by President James K. Polk as the negotiator with the Mexican government, he negotiated the Treaty of Guadalupe Hidalgo in 1848, which ended the Mexican-American War.
+Even though he had been dismissed by President James K. Polk as the negotiator with the Mexican government, he negotiated the Treaty of Guadalupe Hidalgo in 1848, which ended the Mexican–American War.
 The U.S. conquered Mexican territory and vastly expanded the United States.
 All or part of ten current states were carved out of former Mexican territory.

 Early years

 Trist was born in Charlottesville, Virginia.
 He was the son of Hore Browse Trist, a lawyer, and Mary Brown.
-His grandmother, Elizabeth House Trist, was an acquaintance of Thomas Jefferson.
+His grandfather was from England, while his grandmother, Elizabeth House Trist, was an acquaintance of Thomas Jefferson.
 Trist attended West Point but did not graduate and then studied law under Thomas Jefferson.
 Trist served as Jefferson's personal secretary in the 1820s and became an executor of his estate.

 Trist married Virginia Jefferson Randolph, Thomas Jefferson's granddaughter, on September 11, 1824.
-They had three children, Martha Jefferson Trist Burke (1826-1915), Thomas Jefferson Trist (1828-1890), and Hore Browse Trist (1832-1896).
+They had three children, Martha Jefferson Trist Burke (1826–1915), Thomas Jefferson Trist (1828–1890), and Hore Browse Trist (1832–1896).

 He served as a clerk in the U.S. State Department in 1828–1832, including a one-year assignment in 1831 as private secretary to Andrew Jackson, whom he greatly admired.
 Trist provided a conduit of communication for James Madison to President Jackson.